Jperry7010/Jacob-Perry/README.md

 </div>
 <div align="center">
-  - About me :About me: I am a student at the University of Texas at San Antonio with an aspiration for a Cyber Security Major
+  - :About me: I am a student at the University of Texas at San Antonio with an aspiration for a Cyber Security Major
 </div>
 <div>
 </div>